stolostron/rhacm-docs/governance/create_policy.md

       With `remediationAction` set to _enforce_, the Red Hat Advanced Cluster Management for Kubernetes policy manager automatically creates the missing policy on the target managed clusters.

 3. Define a `PlacementRule`.
 Be sure to change the `PlacementRule` to specify the clusters where the policies need to be applied, either by `clusterNames`, or `clusterLabels`.
+View the [PlacementRule definition YAML structure](../manage_applications/managing_placement_rules.md#placement-rule-definition-yaml-structure).
 Your `PlacementRule` might resemble the following content:

    ```yaml
    apiVersion: apps.open-cluster-management.io/v1